-Cruise performance on the REVOLT is listed for mid-trim setting with the bar pulled in pressure that can be easily held for long periods for time without much effort on the part of the pilot.
+Cruise performance on the Revo is listed for mid-trim setting with the bar pulled in pressure that can be easily held for long periods for time without much effort on the part of the pilot.
 Trim speed settings are also listed.
-The data is listed in IAS at close to full weight and is for Rotax 912 UL and ULS series engines in calm wind conditions.
+The data is listed in IAS at close to full weight and is for Rotax 912 UL, ULS and iS series engines in calm wind conditions.